Timiz0r/WebGLMultiThreaded/readme.md

 #### WebGL Debugging
-Since play mode isn't a thing, so neither is debugging (in the modern sense).
+Since WebGL play mode isn't a thing, neither is debugging (in the modern sense).
 Debugging is done via console logging.

 Unity-side, debugging requires lots of console logging and rebuilds that take minutes even for small projects.